October half term is almost here and we’re all looking forward to a break from the home schooling routine.

 This should keep them busy this half term.
 We'd love to see how they get on so tag us in a photo of their creations on Facebook!

 Looking for more activities to keep them entertained this half term?
-Join our Virtual Camp sessions on Facebook or Youtube and download our great activity guides from our free activities page.
+Join our Virtual Camp sessions on Facebook or Youtube.